SpikedPunchVictim/jira.js/README.md

   <span>JavaScript / TypeScript library for Node.JS and browsers to easily interact with Atlassian Jira API</span>
 </div>

+## Note

+This repository is forked from the `https://github.com/MrRefactoring/jira.js` repo.
+The original repo contains potentially malicious sending of "telemetry" data, imported through a separate package.
+This allows the user to update the "telemetry" package without allowing the user to lock in the current version of the telemetry library, or control when "telemetry" data is sent.
+Sending this data could give the author access (and potentially full control) of your JIRA server.

 ## About

 jira.js is a powerful [Node.JS](https://nodejs.org/) / Browser module that allows you to interact with the [Jira API](https://developer.atlassian.com/cloud/jira/platform/rest/) very easily.